harshal-wani/company-member-list/README.md

 # Company and member list
-• This Swift project contains simple list of both companies and its members rendered individually.
+• Swift project shows company and members list in UITableview.

 ### Features
 1. Display list according to selected tab